dyte-submissions/dyte-vit-2022-techschneiderrr/README.md

    npm install
    ```
 4. Update the `.env` file by assigning `PERSONAL_ACCESS_TOKEN` a personal-access-token from your github account.
-5. install the project on you local machine
+5. Install the project on you local machine.
    ```sh
    sudo npm i -g
    ```